Code Indexing MCP Server

 Fast structural code index for AI coding agents, exposed over MCP.

-Five languages indexed today: Rust, Python, TypeScript / JavaScript, C#, PHP.
+Six languages indexed today: Rust, Python, TypeScript / JavaScript, C#, PHP, Ruby.
 Live updates via filesystem watcher.
 Symbols, references, imports, full-text search.
 Local SQLite, no network, no service.

 Quick start